dwyl/learn-temporal/README.md

 to handle communicating/coordinating with several slow or unreliable 3rd party systems.

-If that sounds like a bit of a buzzword soup ...
+If that sounds like a bit of a buzzword bingo ...

 <img alt="dilbert buzzword bingo"
   src="https://user-images.githubusercontent.com/194400/158487250-dc73bdff-3afa-4234-9b0f-da65852a0e87.png">